persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-01-30-java-spring-boot-3-mvc-security-starter-one.md

 <a href="https://github.com/persteenolsen/spring-boot-3-mvc-security-starter-one" target="_blank">The Source code at GitHub</a>

 Developed with Java 17 !
-Showing and administrate a dataset of persons by a Java MVC Web Application (Secured by login) using MVC, Spring Security, JSP, JPA, Hibernate, Maven and MySQL
+Showing and administrate a dataset of persons by a Java MVC Web Application (Secured by login) using MVC, Spring Security, JSP, JPA, Hibernate, Maven and MySQL with CRUD functionality ready to be deployed to Azure App Service with Java 17 and Tomcat 10.1